fluidself/fluidself.org/_books/psychology/the-happiness-advantage.md

 The next time you interact with a colleague or direct report, make an effort to adopt a more positive tone and facial expression.
 This does not mean you should be inauthentic, smother your true feelings, or paint an awkward smile on your face.
 But the more you make a genuine effort to avoid slipping into an apathetic or irritable tone, the more your team's performance will benefit.

-**PRINCIPLE #2 THE FULCRUM AND THE LEVER**
+### PRINCIPLE #2 THE FULCRUM AND THE LEVER

-Our power to maximize our potential is based on two important things: (1) the length of our lever--how much potential power and possibility we believe we have, and (2) the position of our fulcrum--the mindset with which we generate the power to change.
+Our power to maximize our potential is based on two important things: (1) the length of our lever—how much potential power and possibility we believe we have, and (2) the position of our fulcrum—the mindset with which we generate the power to change.

 Every second of our own experience has to be measured through a relative and subjective brain.
 In other words, "reality" is merely our brain's relative understanding of the world based on where and how we are observing it.
 Most important, we can change this perspective at any moment, and by doing so change our experience of the world around us.
 This is what I mean by moving our fulcrum.
 Essentially, our mindset, and in turn our experience of the world, is never set in stone, but constantly in flux.